aarangop/rust-ml/README.md

 ## Overview

-Rust-ML is a **personal project** that aims to combine Rust programming skills with machine learning concepts.
+Rust-ML is a personal, and educational project that aims to combine Rust programming skills with machine learning concepts.
 The project leverages Rust's performance characteristics, memory safety guarantees, and expressive type system to build reliable machine learning tools while providing an opportunity to deepen understanding of both Rust and machine learning algorithms.

 This is a personal project, and I will be working on it when I have time.
 If you find it useful, feel free to use it, but please keep in mind that it's not a